-Exclusive: Iran to land first Airbus jet within weeks under sanctions pact
+Exclusive: Iran to get first Airbus jet within weeks under sanctions pact

 "We have finalised negotiations with Airbus and any day we will be able to sign the deal in Tehran," Deputy Roads and Urban Development Minister Asghar Fakhrieh Kashan told Reuters in a telephone interview.
 "We are expecting some final clearances and expect to sign today or tomorrow."

-The first Airbus A321 could arrive before the Jan.
+The timetable suggests the first Airbus A321 could arrive before the Jan.
 20 inauguration of U.S. President-elect Donald Trump, who has opposed the deal to lift most sanctions on Iran in exchange for curbs on its nuclear activities, and well ahead of Iranian presidential elections in May next year.

 That could provide a boost to the government of President Hassan Rouhani and allow Airbus to find a home for some jets abandoned or deferred by other customers due to economic problems in South America and elsewhere, analysts say.

 Airbus, which has revised up its forecasts for Iranian domestic demand, said it was still negotiating the IranAir deal.

-The airline sees itself as a future rival to Gulf-based super-carriers due to its geographical position.
+However, a Reuters photographer spotted the first jet painted in IranAir colors at a plant in Germany, underscoring Airbus' commitment to start deliveries to IranAir, which sees itself as a potential rival to Gulf-based super-carriers.

-Initial plans to buy a dozen A380 superjumbos were dropped after criticism from Iranian hardliners.
-Kashan said the deal with Airbus will be split roughly equally between narrow-body jets including the A320 and A321 and wide-body jets including the A330 and A350.
+Initial plans to buy a dozen A380 superjumbos were dropped after criticism from Iranian hardliners opposed to the emphasis on long trips rather than domestic use.
+Kashan said the Airbus deal will be roughly split between narrow-body jets including the A320 and A321 and wide-bodies including the A330 and A350.

 Such deals are also under fire from U.S. Republicans.